LMauricius/ChakraL-experiment/Docs/src/1_Basic_concepts/Value.md

 ## The data
-The data is the context that the functions map from and that can be modified if the value isn't a constant.
+The data is the context that can be used in functions, assigned to other values and that can be modified if the value isn't a constant.

-## The required trait
+## The trait
-The required trait of a value is the one that the data *has* to always satisfy.
+The trait of a value is the one that the data must satisfy.
 It is used to restrict the kinds of data that can be assigned to a value and keep the programmer's sanity.
-The required trait can be specified manually, or inferred from another value whose data is assigned to it.
+The trait can be specified manually, or inferred from another value whose data is assigned to it.

-The required trait can be manually specified.
-For example we can specify variable value `a` to have a required trait of `Positive & Integer` (`&` means `a` has both the traits `Positive` and `Integer`):
+The trait can be manually specified.
+For example we can specify variable value `a` to have a trait of `Positive & Integer` (`&` combines multiple traits into one):
 ```
 a: Integer & Positive = 3
 ```

-The required trait can also be automatically inferred during the first use of a value.
+The trait can also be automatically inferred during the first use of a value.
 In the example:
 ```
 a = 3
 ```
-... `a`'s required trait will be inferred to just be an `Integer`, as the integer literals' required trait is `Integer`.
+... `a`'s trait will be inferred to be an `int32` (a 32-bit signed `Integer` trait), as the integer literals' trait is `int32`.

-## The known trait
-The known trait is the more specific trait that the data can be *concluded* to always satisfy during the value's existance.
-It is used internally by the compiler for performance optimizations and hidden from the programmer.
-The known trait is implementation-specific, but always satisfies the required trait.

-## The difference between data, the required trait and the known trait
-The differences can be shown in the example of an integer literal `3`.
-The data is exactly `3`, its required trait is an `Integer`, but the known trait could be an `Unsigned & Integer`.
-If we assign `3` to a newly declared variable value `a` without specifying a trait manually like this:
+We chose 32-bit integers as the default because they are a good compromise between the range of numbers (-2_147_483_647 to 2_147_483_647) and the memory taken (4 bytes).
+Literals that are outside that range will be stored as the smallest native `Integer` type that fits them.
+For example:
 ```
-a = 3
+a = 3 # 3 is int32, a is inferred to be int32
+a = -60_000_000_000 # -60_000_000_000 is int64, a is still defined as int32
+# the program raises an ERROR:
+# -60_000_000_000 cannot be cast to int32 as it is outside the range of int32
 ```

-... `a`'s required trait will also be an `Integer`, but the known trait could be an `Nonnegative & int32` (as the literal `3` can be stored as a 32-bit integer) unless it gets a `Negative & Integer` assigned to it somewhere in code for example.
-If we have the following code snippet later:
+## Satisfying the trait
+The data always satisfies the trait.
+If the trait is declared with an `explicit` keyword, it will only be satisfied if the data is actually declared to be that type; if not, it will also be satisfied if the data is similar to the trait (it has the same members, it is composed of the same sub-contexts).
+For more details see the chapter [Trait system](trait_system.html).

+An example of not satisfying the trait (we use assignment operator instead of change, because the change operator can implicitly convert values to the desired trait):
 ```
-a = -2
+a : int32 <- 3 # assignment (<-) instead of change (=)
+a <- "Hello world" # ERROR: string is not an int32
 ```
-... `a`'s known trait couldn't be an `Unsigned & int32`, but perhaps only an `int32`.
-It's data would be `3` before its reassignment of `-2`.

-## Similar structures in other languages
+## Similar ideas in other languages
 variable, constant, literal, pointer, temporary value, rvalue, lvalue